1. AngularJS custom services

 Dependency injection is a software design pattern that allows the removal of hard-coded dependencies and makes it possible to change them, whether at run-time or compile-time. …

 We already saw in previous tutorials how to use angularjs dependency management and inject dependencies in controllers.
-We injected $scope object in our controller class.
+We injected

 Dependency injection mainly reduces the tight coupling of code and create modular code that is more maintainable and testable.
 AngularJS services are the objects that can be injected in any other Angular construct (like controller, filter, directive etc).
 You can define a service which does certain tasks and inject it wherever you want.
 In that way you are sure your tested service code works without any glitch.